Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees

 \subsection{Impact factors of carbon emissions}

-Extensive and mature research has been conducted to identify the driving forces of carbon emissions.
-Among the various analytical frameworks, the STIRPAT model \cite{york2003stirpat} remains one of the most widely applied.
-Yang et al. \cite{yang2018what} found a temporal shift in key emission drivers from urbanization to foreign trade.
-Tang et al. \cite{tang2024study} further highlighted that in the metal smelting industry, population, coal consumption, and urbanization were the most sensitive factors.
-Xiao and Peng \cite{xiao2023decomposition}, through Granger causality tests, confirmed that economic growth, urbanization, industrial structure, and energy structure significantly influence carbon emissions.
-To better address spatial and temporal variations, Chen et al. \cite{chen2021analysis} adopted the GTWR-STIRPAT model and found that energy efficiency, trade, industrial structure, and environmental regulation exerted spatially heterogeneous and time-lagged effects.
-Similarly, Li \& Wang \cite{li2022dynamic}, using the Spatial Durbin Model and Panel Threshold Model, demonstrated that energy consumption and non-green technologies drive short-term increases in carbon emissions, whereas green innovation and industrial upgrading play a key role in long-term emission reductions.
-In addition, a number of researchers have employed decomposition approaches to examine the structural components of carbon emissions.
-Chen et al. \cite{chen2019driving} identified several key driving factors, including potential carbon factor effects, energy intensity effects, economic scale effects, emission efficiency effects, and energy use efficiency effects.
-Liu et al. \cite{liu2019driving} found that economic activity, emission efficiency, and potential carbon factors were the main contributors to emission growth, while improvements in energy intensity, pure technical efficiency, and scale efficiency helped mitigate emissions.
-Zhang et al. \cite{zhang2022carbon} concluded that economic efficiency is the sole driver of industrial carbon emissions, while energy intensity remains the most critical factor in emission reduction.
-In contrast, Sun et al. \cite{sun2022characteristics} found that energy structure and industrial structure have relatively minor effects on the growth rate of carbon emissions, and that energy intensity is the primary factor contributing to decoupling.
+Extensive research has been conducted to identify the driving forces of carbon emissions.
+Among the various analytical frameworks, the STIRPAT model of \cite{york2003stirpat} remains one of the most widely applied. \cite{yang2018what} found a temporal shift in key emission drivers from urbanization to foreign trade. \cite{tang2024study} further highlighted that in the metal smelting industry, population, coal consumption, and urbanization were the most sensitive factors.
+Through Granger causality tests, \cite{xiao2023decomposition} confirmed that economic growth, urbanization, industrial structure, and energy structure significantly influence carbon emissions.
+To better address spatial and temporal variations, \cite{chen2021analysis} adopted the GTWR-STIRPAT model and found that energy efficiency, trade, industrial structure, and environmental regulation exerted spatially heterogeneous and time-lagged effects.
+Similarly, \cite{li2022dynamic}, using the Spatial Durbin Model and Panel Threshold Model, demonstrated that energy consumption and non-green technologies drive short-term increases in carbon emissions, whereas green innovation and industrial upgrading play a key role in long-term emission reductions.
+In addition, several researchers have employed decomposition analysis to examine the structural components of carbon emissions.
+For examples, \cite{chen2019driving} identified several key driving factors, including potential carbon factor effects, energy intensity. \cite{liu2019driving} found that economic activity, emission efficiency, and potential carbon factors were strongly associated with emissions growth, while improvements in energy intensity, pure technical efficiency, and scale efficiency helped mitigate emissions. \cite{zhang2022carbon} concluded that economic efficiency is the sole driver of industrial carbon emissions, while energy intensity remains the most critical factor in carbon reduction.
+In contrast, \cite{sun2022characteristics} found that energy and industrial structures have relatively minor effects on the growth rate of carbon emissions, and that energy intensity is the primary factor contributing to decoupling.